randy-rebucas/clinic-management/docs/NOTIFICATIONS_COMMUNICATION.md

 # Notifications & Communication System

-This document describes the Notifications & Communication features implemented in the clinic management system.
+This document describes the Notifications & Communication features implemented in MyClinicSoft.

 ## Features Overview